GRASS logo

 NOTES

 Imported 3D raster maps store hyperspectral reflectance or radiance values (depending on the product).
-Bands containing only zeros, NULLs, or invalid values are flagged with valid: 0; others are flagged as valid: 1.
+Bands containing only NULL values are not added to the output raster_3d.

 When the composites option is used, predefined or custom band combinations are exported as 2D raster composites (e.g., RGB, CIR, SWIR).
 All temporary rasters are automatically removed after import.